 The Beautyblender is a modern-day phenomenon.
 Not since Shu Uemura’s eyelash curlers or the Clarisonic launched has a tool caused quite such a stir.
-The Beautyblender is loved by the world’s biggest makeup artists, including Mario Dedivanovic, who uses it on the Kardashian sisters, and it’s a constant on Instagram posts (the hashtag #beautyblender has been used well over 500,000 times).
+The Beautyblender is loved by the world’s biggest makeup artists, including Mario Dedivanovic, who uses it on the Kardashian sisters, and it’s a constant on Instagram posts (the hashtag #beautyblender has been used well over 800,000 times).

-How to use a BeautyBlender
+How to Use a BeautyBlender

-According to Elasmar, all Beautyblenders should be used wet, and this is essentially a non-negotiable, “Your Beautyblender should ALWAYS be used wet.
+According to Elasmar, all Beautyblenders should be used wet, and this is essentially a non-negotiable, “Your Beautyblender should always be used wet.
 You know Beautyblender is in perfect condition for use when it has expanded to twice its original size,” she adds.

+To wet your Beautyblender, run it under the tap.
+Squeeze out excess water and towel-dry.
 Apply foundation, BB cream, CC cream and powder products with the original Beautyblender, and use a “bouncing” technique to tap and blend onto the face.

 And regardless of the product type, the process is always the same: “Wet, squeeze, bounce.”
 Kylie Jenner uses her Beautyblender a little extra wet and bounces it over her powder to set it in place and prevent it from going cakey (a trick she learnt from Dedivanovic).

-The newer Micro.Mini (£15) is perfect for precision concealing, contouring and highlighting, says Elasmar.
+The newer Micro Mini (£16) is perfect for precision concealing, contouring and highlighting, says Elasmar.
 And the Bodyblender (£22) can be used to apply fake tan and shimmering body products to blend a seamless veil of tan or sheen to the skin.
-Use the same technique as your Beautyblender: Wet, squeeze, bounce.
-“Use the wider end to apply self-tanners, body bronzers, and shimmer creams over legs, arms and torso,” advises Elasmar.
+Use the same technique as your Beautyblender: Wet, squeeze and bounce.
+“Use the wider end to apply self-tanners, body bronzers and shimmer creams over legs, arms and torso,” advises Elasmar.
 “The smaller end can be used to create a sculpted look when layering self-tanner for defined abs or leg muscles or for applying shimmer onto the collar bones or down the centre of the legs.
-Finally, use the sides of the blender to diffuse any lines.”
+Finally, use the sides of the blender to diffuse any lines,” she says.

-How to Care for your BeautyBlender
+How to Care for Your Beautyblender

 According to Elasmar, you should remember to replace your blender every three months, “just like your toothbrush or mascara.”

 Use it as a nail sponge.
 Before throwing out your used Beautyblender, you can use it for various things.
-“After painting your nails, use the pointed end at a 45 degree angle with a contrasting nail polish shade to add a pop of colour to the tip of your nails.
+“After painting your nails, use the pointed end at a 45-degree angle with a contrasting nail polish shade to add a pop of colour to the tip of your nails.
 Or use it all over to create two-tone nails,” says Elasmar.

-“You can also use a Beautyblender with matte shadow to touch-up roots if you’re in a bind,” she continues.
+“You can also use a Beautyblender with matte shadow to touch up roots if you’re in a bind,” she continues.
 “You can also use a clean damp Beautyblender to erase those annoying deodorant marks from clothing.”